 What else should I know?

 While some salicylic acid products can be used daily, Garshick says it depends on the concentration and your skin type.
 “It may be best to start just a few times per week (or as otherwise directed) to make sure your skin can tolerate it.”
-It can be used in the summertime but just like with any exfoliant, it is important to remember to wear sunscreen as the skin may be more sensitive in the sun.
+It can be used in the summertime but just like with any exfoliant, it is important to remember to wear sunscreen as the skin may be more sensitive to the sun.

 Why?
 Isn’t it safe to use products with salicylic acid if I’m pregnant?

-“Given there is limited research studying its use in pregnancy, it is generally best to avoid use or discuss with your doctor prior to use,” she adds.
+“Given there is limited research studying its use in pregnancy, it is generally best to avoid the use or discuss with your doctor prior to use,” she adds.
 “Salicylic acid, in small concentrations, may not cause any issues but if you’re using it a lot — in your cleanser and then again in a moisturizer or acne-fighting cream — it can actually internalize in the blood and cause salicylism,” which can harm the baby, says Lily Talakoub, M.D., a board-certified dermatologist in Virginia.
 If you are dealing with pregnancy-induced acne, this can be frustrating since salicylic acid is used in a majority of acne fighters.

 “Salicylic acid, 3-hydroxypropionic acid, trethocanic acid and tropic acid are not recommended while pregnant,” says Howard Sobel, M.D., a New York City dermatologist.
 “Because these acids are also derived from vitamin A, despite that very little is absorbed into the skin during a peel, we still caution patients that these acids may lead to development abnormalities for pregnant women.”